JonathanCabrera/Twitta/README.md

 Describe any challenges encountered while building the app.

+one of the challenge I faced in the duration of building this app was that a sense of imposter syndrome.
+There's a sense of pressure and confidence reduction when other interns are going home and spending the rest of their nights working on building the app.
+A part of me thinks go them, they are so hard working!
+Another part of me thinks that I want to emulate a work enviornment that I'd like to work and pretty much only work at work.
+The feeling of being behind because others at your pod spend time at home can affect some people.
+From experience I can tell you that it did affect me until I realized that I shouldn't judge the quality of work based on those around me.

 ## Credits

 List an 3rd party libraries, icons, graphics, or other assets you used in your app.